-A Star Is Born in K.C.: Patrick Mahomes Shows He's 'The Future of This League'
+A Star Is Born in KC: Patrick Mahomes Shows He's 'The Future of This League'

 Of all the great players to face the Steelers, from Ken Stabler to Tom Brady, none of them threw for six scores in Pittsburgh.

-His six touchdowns against Pittsburgh, combined with the four he threw against San Diego in Week 1, is also the most a player has ever thrown in the first two games of the season in league history.
+His 10 touchdowns so far (six against the Steelers and four against the Chargers in Week 1) are also the most a player has thrown in the first two games of a season in league history.

-He threw touchdown passes of 15, 19 and 5 yards in the first quarter alone.
+He threw scoring passes of 15, 19 and five yards in the first quarter alone.
 He demonstrated every type of pass a quarterback needs to make: touch passes, rockets, dangerous passes, deep passes, swing passes, sideline passes, passes across the middle.
 It was a clinic put on by a player who is essentially a rookie.

 He was 23-of-28 for 326 yards and six scores, with a quarterback rating of 154.8.
 He spread the ball across the offense, hitting tight end Travis Kelce, receivers Sammy Watkins and Tyreek Hill.
 Chris Conley, Kareem Hunt and Demarcus Robinson each had a touchdown catch.
 The only person who didn't catch a pass from Mahomes was Andy Reid.
 He was probably next.

 He also has yet to throw an interception this season.
 This is the kind of poise we've rarely seen in rookie quarterbacks.
-The best recent example is Carson Wentz, but Mahomes has even surpassed him.
+The best recent example is Carson Wentz, but Mahomes has surpassed even him.

-What does all of this mean?
-First, Mahomes right now is maybe the most important story of the NFL season.
+What does all this mean?
+First, Mahomes right now is maybe the most important story of the season.

-He appears to be a leader of the next crop of great young throwers, and that's a big part of why it's such an important story.
-The NFL can't live off of the greatness of Tom Brady and Aaron Rodgers forever.
+He appears to be the leader of the next crop of great young throwers, and that's a big part of why it's such an important story.
+The NFL can't live off the greatness of Brady and Aaron Rodgers forever.
 You're not going to generate top ratings with Blake Bortles (no offense).

 Mahomes is more than that.
 He is a superstar, one of those players we will want to watch.
 A player we must watch.